xe0896/obsidian/src/react/11 - reacting to input with state.md

 Before we go straight into making the whole program, it is recommended to make a lesser version of this current program by omitting some states such as the spinner state or the success state.

-It can be useful if we was to output multiple states at once, by calling our component multiple times but with a prop that can define a different state, allowing us to see what transitions into what and make it easier to visualise each state and the program as a whole.
+It can be useful if we was to output multiple states at once, by calling our component multiple times but with a prop that can define a different state, allowing us to see what transitions into what and makes it easier to visualise each state and the program as a whole.
 #### Step 2: Determine what causes a state to change
 There are two types of inputs that a state could be given and cause a transition to another state, these are human inputs and computer inputs, a human input could be simply just a button being clicked, or a text box no longer being empty.
 A computer input could be a network response that is arriving or an image that is being loaded in.
 For our specific program we can define some inputs that cause a state transition:
 - Changing text input (human): should switch to Typing state or back